Notifications are banners stating there is an issue, success, or significant status change within the current case or screen.

 Notifications come in six different varieties.

 Notifications are to be used sparingly and only for important information.
-They should appear at the top of the page and should be relevant to the entire action or assignment.
+They should appear at the top of the page and be relevant to the entire action or assignment.
 They can be configured to be dismissed.

-Instructions, and tooltips for actions should be written as actions or commands.
-Examples for a tooltip would be: "View item", "Edit record", or "Configure section."
+Instructions for actions should be written as actions or commands.
+Examples for a notification description would be: "View item," "Edit record," or "Configure section."
 Messages should end in a period.

 Use the red status section to inform the user of errors in processing or that a failure in the process has occurred.
-Error messages should precisely state what the problem is, and how the user can solve it.
+Error messages should precisely state what the problem is and how the user can solve it.

 Errors can be on form inputs as well.

-Last updated: Mar 2019
+Last updated: Aug 2019